fj-vega/modern_portfolio/notes.md

 ## Highlights

 - Creating a hamburger button
+- Two sections of the navbar sliding in from top and bottom (Why use float on this though?)

 ## Other notes

 If you happen to see any error that makes no actual sense under NPM watch, try restarting the service and save your files again

+Ideas
+- Blur background image of front page on nav deploy